lodash/lodash/doc/README.md

 ### <a id="_value"></a>`_(value)`
 <a href="#_value">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L613 "View in source") [&#x24C9;][1]

-Creates a `lodash` object, which wraps the given `value`, to enable method chaining.
+Creates a `lodash` object which wraps the given value to enable method chaining.

 In addition to Lo-Dash methods, wrappers also have the following `Array` methods:<br>
 `concat`, `join`, `pop`, `push`, `reverse`, `shift`, `slice`, `sort`, `splice`, and `unshift`